gramaziokohler/robotic_assembly_workshop/README.md

 > Note: if you get an error, scroll down to the [Troubleshooting](#troubleshooting) section.

+<sup>(1): Windows 10 Home does not support running Docker.</sup>

 ## Getting started

 The very first thing to get started is to install **COMPAS** using Anaconda.
-Anaconda uses **environments** to create isolated spaces for projects' depedencies, it is recommendable that you do all the exercises in a newly created environment:
+Anaconda uses **environments** to create isolated spaces for projects' depedencies, it is recommendable that you do all the exercises in a newly created environment.

+Create an environment named `workshop` with Python 3.6:

-      conda create --name robotic-assembly-workshop python=3.6
+      conda create --name workshop python=3.6
-      activate robotic-assembly-workshop
+      conda activate workshop

 To install the main library and the packages we will use, start your Anaconda Prompt and run the following: